json-iterator/json-iterator.github.io/api.md

 | reportError | ReportError | report error condition |
 | -   | iter.Error | golang version use Error field to represent last error |
 | currentBuffer | CurrentBuffer | return the parsing buffer as string, for debug purpose |

+The api is almost identical.
+But each version underlying is implemented differently using the most efficient technique for each language.
+It is not a simple direct translation from one language to another.